 You can only control what you can control.
 The good news is that your financial decisions and behaviors are 100% under your control.

-Use this time at home to reset any riskier financial behaviors.
-This is a great time to start building healthy financial habits, while the lure of expensive purchases like events, sporting games, travel, fancy restaurants, etc. are off the table.
+Use this time to reset any riskier financial behaviors.
+This is a great time to start building healthy financial habits.
 Find your money zen - what spending habits make you happy?
 What do you spend money on that you have no memory of a month later?
 Which purchases sit on a shelf collecting dust or cluttering your space?

 Take the time to build a budget and stick to it.
 Set up regular monthly investments.
 Build your emergency savings fund.
 Use this time as a bootcamp to become a top-notch steward of your financial present and future.
 You’ve got this.